dan-lee76/The-World-Of-Dan-Lee/README.md

 ## Contributing

-Yeah sure, hust create a pull request and ill have a look
+Yeah sure, just create a pull/push request and ill have a look

 ## Authors